pro-grade/pro-grade/src/site/markdown/index.md

 The `-classpath` (`-cp`) java argument is not used when an application is started using `-jar` Java argument.
-In such case either add `pro-grade.jar` to the classpath referenced from the `META-INF/MANIFEST.MF` in the jar or use the classic for starting Java apps:
+In such case either add `pro-grade.jar` to the classpath referenced from the `META-INF/MANIFEST.MF` in the jar or use the classic way for starting Java apps:

 ```
-java -classpath <YourClassPath> [otherJvmArgs] <MainClassOfTheApplication> [ApplicationParams]
+java -classpath pro-grade.jar:<ApplicationClasspath> [otherJvmArgs] <MainClassOfTheApplication> [ApplicationParams]
 ```

 ### Java API